Improving Signed Propagation for Graph Neural Networks in Multi-Class Environments: Related Work

 \section{Related Work}

-\textbf{Graph Neural Networks (GNNs).} Under semi-supervised settings, GNNs have shown great potential by utilizing the information of adjacent nodes.
-Early GNN studies \cite{bruna2013spectral,defferrard2016convolutional} focused on the spectral graph analysis (e.g., Laplacian decomposition) in a Fourier domain.
-However, they suffer from large computational costs as the scale of the graph increases.
+\textbf{Graph Neural Networks (GNNs).} Aggregating the information from adjacent nodes, GNNs have shown great potential under semi-supervised learning settings.
+Early study \cite{defferrard2016convolutional} focused on the spectral graph analysis (e.g., Laplacian decomposition) in a Fourier domain.
+However, it suffers from large computational costs as the graph scale increases.
 GCN \cite{kipf2016semi} reduced the overhead by harnessing the localized spectral convolution through the first-order approximation of a Chebyshev polynomial.
-Another notable approach is spatial-based GNNs \cite{velickovic2017graph,brody2021attentive} which aggregate information in a Euclidean domain.
-Early spatial techniques became a stepping stone to many useful schemes that encompass relevant remote nodes as neighbors.
+Another notable approach is spatial-based GNNs \cite{velickovic2017graph,brody2021attentive,morris2023orbit,barbero2023locality} which aggregate information in a Euclidean domain.
+Early spatial techniques have led to the development of many powerful schemes that encompass remote nodes as neighbors.

-\textbf{GNNs on heterophilous graphs.} Traditional message-passing GNNs fail to perform well in heterophilic graphs \cite{pei2020geom}.
-To redeem this problem, recent studies have paid attention to the processing of disassortative edges \cite{derr2018signed,huang2019signed}.
-They either capture the difference between nodes or incorporate distant but similar nodes as neighbors.
-For example, H$_2$GCN \cite{zhu2020beyond} separates ego and neighbors during aggregation.
-SimP-GCN \cite{jin2021node} suggests a long-range adjacency matrix and EvenNet \cite{lei2022evennet} receives messages from even-hop away nodes only.
-Similarly, \cite{li2022finding} selects neighbors from the nodes without direct connections.
-Configuring path-level pattern \cite{ijcai2022p310} or finding a compatibility matrix \cite{zhu2021graph} has also been proposed.
-Another school of methodologies either changes the sign of disassortative edges from positive to negative \cite{chien2020adaptive,bo2021beyond,fang2022polarized,guo2022clenshaw} or assigns zero-weights to disassortative edges \cite{luo2021learning}.
-Even though these schemes show their effectiveness \cite{baranwal2021graph} on binary classes, it may require further investigations before extending their applications to a multi-class scenario.
+\textbf{GNNs on Heterophilic Graphs.} Traditional message-passing GNNs fail to perform well in heterophilic graphs \cite{pei2020geom}.
+To redeem this problem, recent studies have focused on handling disassortative edges \cite{choi2022finding,zhao2023graph,chanpuriya2022simplified,choi2023gread,bi2024make,mao2024demystifying} by capturing node differences or by incorporating similar remote nodes as neighbors.
+More recently, H$_2$GCN \cite{zhu2020beyond} suggests the separation of ego and neighbors during aggregation.
+As another branch, selecting neighbors from non-adjacent nodes \cite{li2022finding}, configuring path-level pattern \cite{ijcai2022p310}, finding a compatibility matrix \cite{zhu2021graph}, employing adaptive propagation \cite{wang2022powerfulb}, and choosing appropriate architectures \cite{zheng2023auto} have been recently proposed.
+Some methodologies change the sign of disassortative edges from positive to negative \cite{chien2020adaptive,bo2021beyond,fang2022polarized,guo2022clenshaw,lee2023towards,zheng2023auto,yan2024trainable,li2024pc} while others assign zero-weights to disassortative edges \cite{luo2021learning}.
+Even though \cite{baranwal2021graph} demonstrates that signed propagation can effectively handle binary class graphs, further investigation may be needed before applying the same techniques to multi-class graphs.